Frequently Asked Questions Dentist VA

 Will an oral cancer screening be necessary even if one does not drink or smoke?

 People with no known risk factors can still develop oral cancer.
-Lifestyle, age, and heredity can play a role in your risk of developing oral cancer, but routine checkups and screenings allow us to catch problems before they escalate.
+Lifestyle, age, and heredity can play a role in your risk for developing oral cancer, but routine checkups and screenings allow us to catch problems before they escalate.

 Are small sores in the mouth a concern?